Light-Wizzard/WeBook/README.md

 so you get the same expericane no matter what OS you are on.

 See [Wiki](https://github.com/Light-Wizzard/WeBook/wiki) for more informaton.

+# Users

+The Users are people who will use this Applicaton, either the App or Game, and are the reason for writing this.

+This is a muliple user app, so you can have team of people working on it, even the general public if you make it public, so it has a feature that allows you to grant permissions to strangers, but you will put them through a hoop to get them permissions, this loop means they have to verify their email address, and you get their IP, and Email address verified, and I will write a functoin that can check to see if the IP is a VPN, but it also can use SMS, or voice ID.

+Every time a new user edits a page, another branch is created, you can delete one person for the final, should you not like what the wrote.

+This project uses Git, it can be local or on GitHub.

 ### End of Page